cloudmesh/cloudmesh-pi-burn/README.md

 * Open Ext2fsd exe
 * The SD card will have 2 partition
-* FAT32 partition will be assigned with the Drive letter
+* FAT32 partition will be assigned with the Drive letter - Boot Drive
 * Assign Drive Letter for EXT4 (Right click on the EXT4, Assign letter.
-  The drive letter will be used while running cm-burn)
+  The drive letter will be used while running cm-burn) - Root Drive
 * Setting Automount of this EXT4
 * F3 or Tools->Ext2 Volume Management
 * Check-> Automatically mount via Ext2Mgr
+* The above steps needed for the Ext2fsd to reserve the Drive Letters and any raspbian image burned to SD will be auto mounted to that reserved drive letters.
+The drive letters need to be specified while using cm-burn

 ## Installation